stephen-fellow/llmstxt-site/README.md

 2. Edit the data.json file located in the root directory of this repository.
 Each entry in the JSON file should contain:

+You can leave the tokens fields empty: they'll be calculated automatically when your PR is merged.

+If you don't have a full-txt file, you can leave the `llms-full-txt` and `llms-full-txt-tokens` fields empty.

 Here is an example entry:

 ```json